FOSSEE/st-scripts/conditionals/script.rst

 is completely valid.
 Note that there are multiple elif blocks and there is no else block.

+Following is an exercise that you must do.

+%% %%

+Please, pause the video here.
+Do the exercise and then continue.

 In addition to these conditional statements, Python provides a very convenient ternary conditional operator.
 Let us take the following